-Claire Yoder, Vice President Of Resource Development And Membership Engagement For The North Myrtle Beach Chamber Of Commerce, CVB Completes Year One At Institute For Organization Management Leadership Training Program Produced By UU Chamber Of Comme
+Claire Yoder, Vice President Of Resource Development And Membership Engagement For The North Myrtle Beach Chamber Of Commerce, CVB Completes Year One At Institute For Organization Management Leadership Training Program By US Chamber Of Commerce

 July 11, 2017, North Myrtle Beach, S.C. – Executives from the North Myrtle Beach Chamber of Commerce, Convention and Visitors Bureau today announced that Claire Yoder, vice president of resource development and membership engagement, recently completed her first year at the Institute for Organization Management, the professional development program of the U.S. Chamber of Commerce Foundation, June 26-29 in Athens, Ga.

 Since its commencement in 1921, the Institute program has been educating tens of thousands of association, chamber, and other nonprofit leaders on how to build stronger organizations, better serve their members and become strong business advocates.
 Institute’s curriculum consists of four weeklong sessions at five different university locations throughout the country.
 Through a combination of required courses and electives in areas such as leadership, advocacy, marketing, finance, and membership, Institute participants are able to enhance their own organizational management skills and add new fuel to their organizations, making them run more efficiently and effectively.

 Institute for Organization Management is the professional development program of the U.S. Chamber of Commerce Foundation.
 It is the premier nonprofit professional development program for association and chamber professionals, fostering individual growth through interactive learning and networking opportunities.